|

 3 | Sink & Toilet Scrub

 I have yet to perfect a DIY sink and toilet scrub recipe.
-But I am working on it.
+However, I am working on it.

 For now, I use Bon Ami Powder Cleanser.
 It’s all-natural and earth-friendly.

-It works well and is a great alternative to products like Comet, which currently has a D rating on the EWG website.
+It works well and is an excellent alternative to products like Comet, which currently has a D rating on the EWG website.

 Bon Ami is also super affordable.
 I purchase it on Thrive Market.
-It only costs $2.49 for a 14oz container.
+It only costs $2.49 for a 14-ounce container.

 You can also buy it on Amazon.
 But it costs a little extra there.